-- 1. RSLogix is used to program the ML1500 PLC.
-Once in RSLogix, a new file is created and the PLC ML1500 revision C is selected in the list of compatible PLCs. - 2.
-The "Who Active" option is used to connect the live PLC to the software. - 3.
-In RSLogix the IOConfiguration option present on the left panel is selected. - 4.
-A new window will open, from the list of items present on the right panel, select the 1769 DeviceNet Scanner. - 5.
-Once selected the DeviceNet Scanner should move to spot 1 in the left panel of the window, given that no other I/O modules are attached to the PLC. - 6.
-Click now on the ReadI/O option.
-The program will try to read the IO profile of the DeviceNet scanner once found a message box confirming the same will appear. - 7.
-In the IOConfiguration screen click on the Adv.
-Config option present on the bottom left. - 8.
-In this option the Input and Output words can be selected for the Scanner.
-Select 73 Input words and 3 Output words. - 9.
-The first 65 input words are reserved; the words 66-73 are used to store the HMI data coming in from the Anybus Gateway.
-Similarly, the first 2 output words are reserved leaving 1 word for HMI data. - 10.
-The Input and Output data files present on the left panel of the RSLogix software hold the DeviceNet Scanner register values. - 11.
-The reserved word definitions can be looked at in the scanner manual, they serve as status bits.
-The ouput bit O: 1.0 is the run bit for the scanner and can be toggled in the output data file. - 12.
-Once the data files are understood, the PLC is put into run mode and the data from the HMI can be seen in the IO data files. - 13.
+RSLogix is used to program the ML1500 PLC.
+Once in RSLogix, a new file is created and the PLC ML1500 Revision C is selected in the list of compatible PLCs.
+The "Who Active" option is used to connect the live PLC to the software.
+In RSLogix, the IOConfiguration option present on the left panel is selected.
+A new window will open, from the list of items present on the right panel, select the 1769 DeviceNet Scanner.

+- Once selected, the DeviceNet Scanner will move to spot 1 in the left panel of the window, given that no other I/O modules are attached to the PLC. - Click on the ReadI/O option.
+The program will attempt to read the IO profile of the DeviceNet scanner.
+Once found, a message box confirming the same will appear. - In the IOConfiguration screen, click on the Adv.
+Config option located on the bottom left. - In this option, the Input and Output words can be selected for the Scanner.
+Select 73 Input words and 3 Output words. - The first 65 input words are reserved; the words 66-73 are used to store the HMI data coming in from the Anybus Gateway.
+Similarly, the first 2 output words are reserved, leaving 1 word for HMI data. - The Input and Output data files present on the left panel of the RSLogix software hold the DeviceNet Scanner register values. - The reserved word definitions can be reviewed in the scanner manual, they serve as status bits.
+The ouput bit O: 1.0 is the run bit for the scanner and can be toggled in the output data file. - Once the data files are understood, the PLC is put into run mode and the data from the HMI can be seen in the IO data files.

 Based on this information, the below ladder diagram was built to observe the HMI status and report it though the DeviceNet network on a LED status setup.